 On composing Girlfriends

-What was so striking about the women who volunteered to join the WAAF is that six or so weeks before doing so they were ordinary young people who suddenly, with very little training, preparation or build-up, found themselves at the front line of history’s most frightening, industrialised and barbaric confrontation.
-These were not trained military personnel who had had months of brainwashing, nor were they modern people who could see TV reports, surf the net or read detailed news journalism before they arrived on an airbase.
-They were relatively innocent and open-minded, and yet they rose to the challenge of the enormous contradictions and difficulties they faced with stoicism and inner strength.
+What was so striking about the women who volunteered to join the WAAF is that six or so weeks before doing so they were ordinary young people who suddenly, with minimal training, preparation or build-up, who found themselves at the front line of history’s most frightening, industrialised and barbaric confrontation.
+These were not trained military personnel, nor were they modern people who could see TV reports, surf the net or read detailed news journalism before they arrived on an airbase.
+They were relatively innocent and open-minded, and yet they rose to the challenge of the enormous contradictions and difficulties they faced with considerable stoicism and good humour.

-It is essential to understand that for the whole 1941 period of the action of Girlfriends, many if not most people in Britain suspected that they were out–gunned and outnumbered by their enemy and that they were heading for a crushing defeat.
-And so it was their mental attitude, alongside their military courage and improvisation, that must have pulled them through as much as anything else.
+It is essential to understand that for the whole 1941 period of the action of Girlfriends, many if not most people in Britain suspected that they were out–gunned and out-numbered by their enemy and that they were heading for a crushing defeat, and likely invasion.
+And so it was their mental attitude, alongside their military courage and improvisation, that must have pulled them through, as much as anything else.
 What they thought about what they were doing was therefore of critical interest to me.
-Whilst I felt it imperative to put Jasmine’s traumatised perspective in to the mix, therefore, I also felt it was unfair to the historical context if her view ultimately prevailed.
-The view that did prevail was that the execution of the war was grim but the lesser of two evils: unlike some of the men in the forces, I came away from the research believing that almost none of the women – if any – had actually enjoyed the mechanics and ‘thrill’ of the battle.
+Whilst I felt it imperative to put the point of view of those who viewed the bombing campaign as cruel or futile (a position expressed by the character of Jasmine), I also felt it was unfair to the historical context if her view was the one that ultimately prevailed.
+It seemed to me that for most of the participants on the Allied side, the execution of the war was undoubtedly grim but the lesser of two evils and they faced its horrible necessities with great valour.